JimLynchCodes/Triplex-Testing-Guidebook/README.md

 <div name="Intro to Unit Testing"></div>
 ## Part 1: Intro to The Testing Triforce
 ---
+<div name="history"></div>
 ### History of The Testing Triforce
 The Testing Triforce phrase was coined by Jim Lynch.
 While working as an angularJS developer he was doing standard unit testing along with some Protractor tests.
 Jim then read a book on BDD (Behavior Driven Development) and fell in love with the gherkin syntax and the way is was connected to step definitions.
 It was unclear how exactly to fit this into an Angular, SPA, or general JavaScript project in a way that gelled nicely with the other types of automated tests.

+<div name="Purpose of The Testing Triforce"></div>
 ### Purpose of The Testing Triforce

 The testing triforce is meant to prescribe a way for writing three types of automated tests: acceptance tests, e2e tests, and unit tests, but even more than that it builds on the test-first theories of TDD.
 Thus, the testing triforce becomes a tao, or way of developing software where the result is truly transparent, agile, and well-done.

+<div name="It's Not Specific Angular"></div>
-### Not Angular-Specific
+### It's Not Specific Angular
 It should be noted that the Testing Triforce is not something that is dependant on the Angular library.
-It can be applied to really any project made from html, css, and javascript.
-It can even be applied to other front-end platforms like .NET, Ios, Android, Java, Ruby, C++, etc. For the examples shown here I'm using AngularJS 1.5 in Ecmascript 5.
+It can be applied to really any project made from html, css, and javascript which can be tested with Protractor and JavaScript unit testing framework like Jasmine or Chai-Mocha.
+It can even be applied to other front-end platforms like .NET, Ios, Android, Java, Ruby, C++, etc. although you will need the equivalent tooling for that platform.

-### Testing Tooling for Web Applications
+<div name="The Triforce"></div>
 ## The Triforce

 ![testing triforce](./images/testing-triforce.png "Testing Triforce")